…Well no-one really – provided you and your appointed kennel, dog-minder, day-care etc. are careful in ensuring that vaccinations are kept up-to-date.

 If your dog is fully and currently vaccinated (should be!) – take heart: Whilst vaccinated dogs are not absolutely immune from infection, the vaccine usually ensures that any symptoms are relatively mild and pass in about ten days – even without treatment.
 The dogs remain otherwise in apparent good health.

-So – VETERINARY TREATMENT MAY NOT BE NECESSARY, depending on the severity of symptoms: but if your dog is looking obviously ill, or is running a temperature, a vet’s opinion will be needed.
+So – VETERINARY TREATMENT MAY NOT BE NECESSARY, depending on the severity of the kennel cough symptoms: but if your dog is looking obviously ill, or is running a temperature, a vet’s opinion will be needed.